DKL9/google-homepage/Readme.md

-Deconstructing the google.com homepage and rebuilding it
+Deconstructing the google.com homepage and rebuilding it using the developer tools.
+This is also my first Project using HTML and CSS.